CatLuvrHass/coin-jar-app/README.md

 ## Mr Hindsight and some thoughts:
-    - Building models for each response would have made things a lot easier and more clear, rather than the data operations functions perhaps.
+- Building models for each response would have made things a lot easier and more clear, rather than the data operations functions, perhaps.

 - Creating an interface for the requests and http connections might also clean this up more
 - With more time, I could add more dealing with broken input from the user.
+Write tests.
 - Persisting the data somehow into a database could allow for extra fun.
-Not sure if it is in the scope of the challange to not allow the user to round up again and again, draining their bank account.# Challenge-Starling
+Not sure if it is in the scope of the challenge to not allow the user to round up again and again, draining their bank account.